rjdkmr/gmx_clusterByFeatures/docs/install.rst

 Python3
 ~~~~~~~

-To compile gmx_clusterByFeatures, Python3 developement files should be installed previously.
+To compile gmx_clusterByFeatures, Python3 development files should be installed previously.

 On Debian like distribution (Debian, Ubuntu, Linux Mint etc.), which uses apt as
 package manager, python3-development files can be installed as follows: